 10/04/21 UK Deaths: 40.
 Harborough Infected: 65.
 The UK has passed 32 million first vaccinations.
 Over six million people have received their second vaccine doses so far.

-Sarah took Alice to birthday party for her friend’s 3 year old.
-Earlier in the day the family had driven to Nottingham to pick up a 3 man canoe for Suraj which he had bought on line.
-At the same time Suraj and Charlotte picked up some pea gravel (and other stuff) from a warehouse in Wellingborough to supplement Sue’s re-modelled pear tree flower bed.
+Sarah took Alice to a birthday party for her friend’s 3-year-old.
+Earlier in the day, the family had driven to Nottingham to pick up a 3 man canoe for Suraj which he had bought online.
+At the same time, Suraj and Charlotte picked up some pea gravel (and other stuff) from a warehouse in Wellingborough to supplement Sue’s re-modelled pear tree flower bed.

-Just before 10am I dropped Sue off on the outskirts of Harborough to join one of her U3A rambling groups, they were walking to Great Bowden via Dingley and Sutton Basset.
-I then drove on to Rothwell to collect the pea gravel that Charlotte and family had collected yesterday.
-Around midday I picked up a tired looking Sue from Great Bowden.
+Just before 10 am I dropped Sue off on the outskirts of Harborough to join one of her U3A rambling groups, they were walking to Great Bowden via Dingley and Sutton Basset.
+I then drove on to Rothwell to collect the pea gravel that Charlotte and her family had collected yesterday.
+Around midday, I picked up a tired-looking Sue from Great Bowden.

 In between snow and hailstone showers, during the afternoon I tinkered around in the garden and spent some time chatting to Ian and Val from next door, I had potted up a Buddleia plant to attract butterflies into their garden for them.